ibm-ecosystem-engineering/Watson-Speech/stt-library-embed-openshift/readme.md

         endpointUrl: s3.us.cloud-object-storage.appdomain.cloud
 ```

-## Install Postgresql
+## Install PostgreSQL

-PostgreSQL Database is required to manage metadata related to customization.
-The customization container uses TLS to Postgres, but always sets up the connection with a "NonValidatingFactory" which does not do cert validation.
-Here I am going to use a self signed certificate to enable TLS in Postgresql database.
-In this tutorial We are using bitnami Postgresql packaged in helm charts.
+A PostgreSQL database is required to manage metadata related to customization.
+The customization container uses TLS to Postgres, but always sets up the connection with a *NonValidatingFactory* which does not do certificate validation.
+Below, we will use a self signed certificate to enable TLS in PostgreSQL.
+We use Bitnami Postgresql packaged in Helm charts for this tutorial.

-Create Certificate authority certificate `ca.crt` and key `ca.key`
+Create Certificate Authority certificate `ca.crt` and key `ca.key`.

 ```sh
 openssl req \